moirei/dobby/docs/guide/query-builder/select-fields.md

 User.select(['id', 'name']);
 ```

 ## Adding new fields

 The select method redefines the query fields.
 It overrides any previous selections.
-To add new fields to existing section, the query builder provides the `add` method.
+To add new fields to existing selections, the query builder provides the `add` method.

 ```javascript
 User.select('id').add('name');